In Exercises 13–16, find the critical value(s) and rejection regi... | Study Prep in Pearson+

 Critical Value

 The critical value is a threshold that determines the boundary for rejecting the null hypothesis in hypothesis testing.
-For a left-tailed test, it is the z-score that corresponds to the specified level of significance (α).
-In this case, with α = 0.02, the critical value indicates the point below which we would reject the null hypothesis, helping to define the rejection region.
+For a two-tailed test, it divides the significance level (α) into two equal parts, indicating the points beyond which the null hypothesis can be rejected.
+In this case, with α = 0.03, the critical values will be found at the 1.5% tails of the standard normal distribution.

 Recommended video: